vs-ude/fyr/README.md

 - Array literals such as [...]byte[1,2,3,4]
 - Array literals assigned to const variables are stored in the text segment if they contain primitives only
 - Bit-literals such as 0b11001
+- Not all types are properly wrapped in interfaces upon assignment

 # Wish List
 - Generics